ADiamond27/MSENSIS-MLE-task/REPORT.md

 - Labels: `cat -> 0`, `dog -> 1`; normalized to lowercase and trimmed.

 ## Vision Transformer & Model Choice
-ViT splits images into fixed patches, embeds them, adds positional encodings, and processes the sequence with a Transformer encoder.
-Self-attention models global relationships and adapts well from a pretrained checkpoint with limited task data.
-We use `google/vit-base-patch16-224` for size/accuracy balance and replace the head with a 2-class layer (`ignore_mismatched_sizes=True`).
+The Vision Transformer (ViT) splits an image into fixed patches, embeds them with positional encodings, and processes the sequence with a Transformer encoder.
+Self-attention captures global relationships better than purely local filters and adapts well from a pretrained checkpoint with limited task data.
+We chose `google/vit-base-patch16-224` for its size/accuracy balance and replaced the head with a 2-class layer (`ignore_mismatched_sizes=True`).

 ## Training Setup & Results
 - Hyperparameters: `epochs=1`, `batch_size=8`, `learning_rate=2e-5`, `val_split=0.1`, `save_strategy="epoch"`.
 - Processing: `ViTImageProcessor` handles resize to 224x224, normalization, tensor conversion.
-- Results: Training run showed ~93% validation accuracy; dedicated eval reports **99.96%** on the validation split (2,428/2,429):
+- Results: Initial training showed ~93% validation accuracy.
+A full validation run achieved **99.96%** (2,428/2,429), and a 1,000-image sample measured ~99.8%:
   ```
   python src/training/eval_vit.py --data-dir data --model-dir models/vit_catsdogs
   ```